 People who live in wifi unfriendly homes should think twice before buying the new iPad.

-one must spend the data prudently to avoid being billed multiple times in a month.
+iPad 2 is light on your pocket if you are a big-time GSM user.
+Since there are no unlimited data plans for iPad one must spend the data prudently to avoid being billed multiple times in a month.
 Both Verizon and AT&T offer no more than 5 GB of data per charge for iPad.
 Here again the classification of intense vs low or medium user should help you choose between the iPad 2 and the new iPad.

 If you are low on budget you could save some extra money by choosing the iPad 2.
 This is not only because of the recent price slash of the iPad 2 but also due to the fact that the new iPad’s higher memory requirement has only left you with the choice of purchasing its pricier version with more memory.

 If you are a big-time video chatter buying the new iPad will not make your experience any better than the ipad 2 since no change has been made to the front camera of the tablet.
-Besides,
+Besides, if you are chatting on a GSM plan you will now be burning more Mb/minute that you would with the previous models.

 Conclusion: Consider the New iPad if you are a digital photographer (professional or advance hobbyist) and/or if you are a low to medium tablet user.
 For everybody else, there is iPad 2.